 FUTURE CHORUS choral director: Claire Plumb, Little Mission Studio, co-director Kate Sweeney

 FUTURE CHORUS collaborator and songwriter: Carolyn Pennypacker Riggs, Bouquet, Song of Euridyce and Community Chorus

-FUTURE CHORUS MEMBERS: Myisha Battle, Jessica Baer, Ezequiel Calderon Jr, Cedre Csillagi, Stevie Ann DePaola, Gee Hahn, Koralie Hill, Erica Horowitz, Colter Jacobson, Ivy Jeanne, Jaime Knight, Rumi Koshino, Terri Loewenthal, Muwazu Misquitta, Neil Nisbet, Claire Plumb, Corinna Press, Amy Rathbone, Laurian Rhodes, Carolyn Pennypacker Riggs, Laura Rose Sanford, Daniela Sea, Silky Shoemaker, Sarah Simon, Kate Sweeney, Andrew Berg Sweeney, Hannah Weiss, Hazel Klein Wolff & more.
+FUTURE CHORUS MEMBERS: Myisha Battle, Jessica Baer, Ezequiel Calderon Jr, Cedre Csillagi, Stevie Ann DePaola, Gee Hahn, Koralie Hill, Erica Horowitz, Colter Jacobson, Ivy Jeanne, Jaime Knight, Rumi Koshino, Terri Loewenthal, Muwazu Misquitta, Neil Nisbet, Claire Plumb, Corinna Press, Lily Rachles, Amy Rathbone, Laurian Rhodes, Carolyn Pennypacker Riggs, Laura Rose Sanford, Daniela Sea, Silky Shoemaker, Sarah Simon, Kate Sweeney, Andrew Berg Sweeney, Hannah Weiss, Hazel Klein Wolff & more.
 Guests Mona Martinez and Will Schwartz from LA.